A prayer of David.

 He is at my right hand – to support and protect, particularly in court or in battle.
 ‘It is impossible that any real hurt can befall those who have the Lord always at their right hand.’
 (JFB)

 Peter refers this closing paragraph of the psalm specifically to the Messiah in Acts 2:25.

-9 Therefore my heart is glad and my tongue rejoices; my body also will rest secure,
+9 Therefore my heart is glad and my tongue rejoices;

-My body also shall rest secure – ‘That the phrase, ‘my flesh shall dwell in confident security,’ refers in the ulterior sense to Messiah’s body resting secure in the grave, appears from Isa 26:19; Acts 2:26.’
+My life is safe – ‘My body also shall rest secure’ (NIV 1984).
+‘That the phrase, ‘my flesh shall dwell in confident security,’ refers in the ulterior sense to Messiah’s body resting secure in the grave, appears from Isa 26:19; Acts 2:26.’
 (JFB)

 ‘In the primary and imperfect sense in which David, as the type, used the words, he may have intended only to express his confident hope of deliverance from his imminent dangers.
 Thus, “the pains of hell” (Sheol or Hades) are used of the greatest straits, in Ps 116:3; or his hope that he should not be given over to ruin (cf. the use of hell, Mt 11:23); and that he, as a saint of God, should not see corruption, or destruction (as the same Hebrew is translated, Ps 107:20), or the pit.
 (Eze 19:4, Hebrew) But the Spirit, by him, (1 Pet 1:10-12) used language which has its full and mainly designed accomplishment only in Christ’s resurrection from the grave and ascension to heaven, and in the resurrection and ascension of all believers hereafter through him.’
 (Rom 8:19) (JFB)